tlh/workgroups.el/README.md

 # Workgroups for Windows (for Emacs)

+With Workgroups, you can:

+- Store an unlimited list of window configs

+- Save window configs to disk, and load them from disk

+- Kill and yank window configs

+It also provides:

+- Animated window config morphing

+- Frame reversing and window movement

+- A concept of "base" and "working" configs, for maximum flexibility

+- Lots of other stuff

+## Background

 Workgroups is a window configuration management package for GNU Emacs.
-It provides a suite of operations on window configurations, including storage and restoration, saving to and loading from disk, "base" and "working" configs, killing and yanking, animated window config morphing, and other stuff.
-It's similar to elscreen in some ways, but very different in others.

 Here's what the Elisp info docs have to say about window configurations `(info "(Elisp)Window Configurations")`:

 > A 'window configuration' records the entire layout of one frame--all windows,